 Here’s how it works in a nutshell (though I’ll go into more details about the various stages): rather than a lengthy 3-month build, as is the case with traditional website design, a bare-essentials website is built and launched in just one month.
-Once the website is live, ongoing data analysis on how the website is performing, in real time and based on actual users, is then fed back into the website in regular sprints.
-This means the website is constantly improving and continuously adapting to current conditions and markets.
+Once the website is live, ongoing data analysis on how the website is performing, in real-time and based on actual users, is then fed back into the website in regular sprints.
+This means the website constantly improves and adapts to current conditions and markets.

 The result?
 A much higher-impacting website in a fraction of the time.